computerlegs/live-keys/README.md

 `live-keys` uses `husky` to prevent developer users from accidentally committing the real secrets they put in their keys.json file inside `live-keys`.

 ⚠️ Husky is recommended for developers thinking about iterating `live-keys`.
 It prevents committing the `keys.json` file.
 You are circumventing standard best practice procedures to use `live-keys` because humans and AI know to guard .env files, and to store them in `keys.json` is unusual.
-This demonstrates the fundamantals of environment secrets.
+This demonstrates the fundamentals of environment secrets.

 ---